Fine Gael's Simon Harris says the onus is on Sinn Féin to make the first move when it comes to forming a new Government.

 But Mr Harris made it clear that Fine Gael will not be making approaches to other parties in the short run, as it finished in third place.

-Speaking on RTÉ's Today with Sean O'Rourke, Mr Harris said that Fine Gael’s policy on a government with Sinn Féin has been “consistent” before, during and after the election.
+Speaking on RTÉ's, Mr Harris said that Fine Gael’s policy on a government with Sinn Féin has been “consistent” before, during and after the election.

 “We will talk with any and all parties about forming a government, with the exception of Sinn Féin.
 Because while Sinn Féin have a mandate, and I respect that mandate, I have a mandate too and so do my Fine Gael colleagues.
 And that mandate clearly was not going into government with Sinn Féin,” he said.